daminrido139/Signify/README.md

-# signify
+# Leviosa

-A new Flutter project.
+A Learning app for Deaf and Mute students